Image

 4. Testing methods

-When conducting Usability Testing for websites or apps, product designers commonly utilize techniques to identify issues and evaluate user experience such as First Click Tests, Session Recordings, Observation, Eye Tracking, or Prototype Testing.
+When conducting Usability Testing for website or apps, product designers commonly utilize techniques to identify issues and evaluate user experience such as First Click Tests, Session Recordings, Observation, Eye Tracking, or Prototype Testing.

 On the other hand, User Testing focuses on methods that gather insights into user expectations and validate the product concept, including User Interviews, Contextual Inquiry, and User Surveys.